jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   >
   > The Cordova <u>deviceready</u> event fires once Cordova has fully loaded.
 After the device has fired, you can safely make calls to Cordova function.

-  <p />And in case you think this is minor, even veterans like [Raymond Camden](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready) have forgotten this.
+  <p />And in case you think this is minor, even veterans like Raymond Camden [has forgotten this](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready).

 5. **When designing the app, thinks phonegap works like a website.**<p />
-  Cordova/Phonegap is framework that happens to use a library, called webview in Android (a similar libraries on other platforms), that happens to use HTML5 to render the UI (User Interface).
+  Cordova/Phonegap is framework that happens to use a library, called webview on Android (and similar libraries on other platforms), that happens to use HTML5 to render the UI (User Interface).
 The framework is NOT a webserver.

   *Quote* ***[Phonegap FAQ](http://phonegap.com/about/faq/)***
   > Q: Can you use PHP/ASP/JSF/Java/.NET with PhoneGap?